The worship of the Mother Goddess was popular all over the world since ancient times, and is popular today.

 That’s, I assume, where we get the Weeping Mary idol from – the stabbed heart was the sign of Ezili Freda.

 Freda, in turn, removed the dagger and cut Ezili Dantor’s face, thus scarring her.
-Thus you can see the scars on the Santa Barbara Africana image, which was painted from the inspiration of the Black Madonna of Częstochowa painting.
+Thus, you can see the scars on the Santa Barbara Africana image (the right image below), which was painted from the inspiration of the Black Madonna of Częstochowa painting shown below (the left image).

-This particular spirit, Ezili Dantor, was conjured up in a voodoo ritual carried out by Haiti slaves in 1791.
+This particular spirit, Ezili Dantor, was conjured up in a voodoo ritual carried out by Haitian slaves in 1791.

 A black pig was sacrificed to evoke her and drunk by the ritual participants.